The successful launch of new products/services is critical for any small business growth.

 This is the most basic pricing strategy – the most commonly used among small business owners who aren’t planning on putting too much thought into brand and value.

-Cost plus pricing is exactly as it sounds: you calculate the cost of producing your product or offering your service, and then add a margin to it for the amount of profit you want to make.
+Cost-plus pricing for small businesses is exactly as it sounds: you calculate the cost of producing your product or offering your service and then add a margin to it for the amount of profit you want to make.

 Is there a particular recommended amount of margin?
 Not really, though we imagine you don’t want to go completely off the books in terms of what your competitors offer.